Midas Transmission Fluid Change Cost

 Fluid stock at a typical Midas franchise covers the mainstream specs: Dexron VI, Mercon LV, ATF+4, and a universal CVT fluid.
 Mercon ULV is stocked at most franchises in markets where the Ford 10R80 family is common.
 OEM-locked fluids such as Honda DW-1, Honda HCF-2, Subaru CVTF-II, Toyota WS in some markets, and BMW ATF-6 are typically not stocked, and the counter rep should turn the job away rather than substitute a non-spec fluid.
 Enforcement varies by franchise.

-The published Midas transmission services page describes the service categories but does not publish price points, which is consistent with the franchise pricing model.
-The same page describes the warranty categories that apply to repair work; routine fluid changes are not eligible for the Lifetime Service Guarantee.
+The published Midas transmission flush page describes the service but does not publish price points, which is consistent with the franchise pricing model.
+The corporate site separately describes the Golden Guarantees™ that apply to parts and tires; routine fluid changes are not covered by a lifetime guarantee.

 How Midas compares to the alternatives